BerkeleyAutomation/FogROS2/README.md

 # FogROS2

-[`FogROS2`](https://github.com/BerkeleyAutomation/FogROS2) extends ROS 2 for the cloud deployment of computational graphs in a security-conscious manner.
-It allows researchers to easily deploy ROS abstractions across cloud providers with minimal effort, security and correspondingly, securly gain access to additional computing substrates including CPU cores, GPUs, FPGAs or TPUs, as well as pre-deployed software made available by other researchers.
-To do so, `FogROS2` extends the ROS 2 launch system introducing additional syntax to allow roboticists to specify at launch time which components of their architecture will be deployed to the cloud and which ones on the edge.
+[`FogROS2`](https://github.com/BerkeleyAutomation/FogROS2) extends ROS 2 for cloud deployment of computational graphs in a security-conscious manner.
+It allows researchers to easily and securely deploy ROS abstractions across cloud providers with minimal effort, thus gaining access to additional computing substrates including CPU cores, GPUs, FPGAs, or TPUs, as well as pre-deployed software made available by other researchers.
+To do so, `FogROS2` extends the ROS 2 launch system, introducing additional syntax to allow roboticists to specify at launch time which components of their architecture will be deployed to the cloud and which components will be deployed on the edge.

 If you find this useful, please cite our work: